MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 ## Listing and querying the resources

-You can use the `list` command to list and see the resources you have created in your Azure subscription.
+You can use the `list` command to list the resources you have created in your Azure subscription.
 There are various output formats and query options available to filter and sort the list of resources in the way you prefer to see them.

 `az vm list` shows the list of VMs in a simple tabular format (if the `--output table` option is selected).
 Typically, the default format is 'table'.